Tina-Gh/Machine_Learning/README.md

 <b> *39_PCA_recommender system.ipynb:</b>

 The dataset is "Wine.csv".
 This code employs "PCA" technique to reduce the dimensiality of a wine dataset of many columns, so that to make a recommender system.

+<b> *40_LDA.ipynb:</b>

+The dataset is "Wine.csv".
+This code does "Linear Discriminant Analysis", and acts as a perfect dimensiality reducer and also a recommender system.